 Tax bills are perceived, by many wealthy entrepreneurs, as the slicing guillotine blade of government.
 Ever since the French introduced Madame la Guillotine’s blade as their historical precedent for resolving differences with the wealthy upper class, the wealthy 1% have been understandably nervous.
 Anything that separates them from their beloved wealth irks them mightily.
-They traditionally hold it securely, so none of it can trickle out or hide it in havens, least any be taken from them.
-Yet to settle the proletariats, the government must be observed to be taxing the bourgeois, without actually removing their entitlements to wealth.
+They traditionally hold it securely, so none of it can trickle out or hide it in havens, lest any be taken from them.
+To settle the proletariats, the government must be observed to be taxing the bourgeois, without actually removing their entitlements to wealth.
 The Liberal Party’s 2016 budget is an illusion of mastery of this particular magic.
 Allow me to paint a scenario.

 In fact many corporations and wealthy bourgeoisie protest and quite legitimately, to ATO auditors that everything is above board and legal.
-Let us consider the three primary ways that corporations avoid Madame la Guillotine’s taxing burden.
+Let us consider the three primary ways that companies avoid Madame la Guillotine’s taxing burden.
 The basics for facilitating reduction of their taxes.

 - Offshore Registration of your business in a foreign municipality with a cheaper rate of Tax aids companies in avoiding tax in the country wherein they may do business.

 - Transfer Pricing makes use of a subsidiary firm - again in a foreign country with cheaper tax rates – in which that firm is the official sales agent.
-An agent selling your Australian product.
+An agent is selling your Australian product.
 Much like Google does by selling Australians advertising locally (to the tune of $2 Billion in 2015).
 Although it is officially billed to Singapore where they pay only 2.5% tax (or $5M).
-The business pays reduced tax on profits acquired at the foreign rate not the local rate.
+The business pays reduced tax on profits acquired at the foreign rate, not the local rate.
 It’s essentially a legal means of money laundering.

 - Tax Havens are numerous, such as Panama, Luxembourg, Cayman Islands (our Prime Minister’s choice to hold his stash), Bahamas, Seychelles, Maldives, Malta, Tonga, Singapore, Bahrain, Channel Islands, San Marino, Hong Kong, Nauru, Cook Islands, Costa Rica, Marshall Islands, Switzerland, the Virgin Islands and many others.
-They all provide the facility for companies to setup holding companies on paper.
+They all provide the facility for companies to set up holding companies on paper.
 Practices such as:

 - Debt Loading – where your foreign holding company lends money to your subsidiaries in Australia.

-This is not unlike the magic performed by the “Murdoch the Mystic” when the Tax office held in their very hands the $882M that they had taken in tax from him.
-With a wave of his wand the profit he made in Australia was relocated to foreign US shores.
+This disappearing act is not unlike the magic performed by the “Murdoch the Mystic” when the Tax office held in their very hands the $882M that they had taken in tax from him.
+With a wave of his wand, the profit he made in Australia was relocated to foreign US shores.
 Before you could pronounce “expecto patronum”, the $882M had relocated itself back into Rupert Murdoch’s bank account.
-It was totally coincidental, of course, that this occurred during the election period, which resulted in Abbott being magically levitated onto the public stage as Prime Minister.
+It was coincidental, of course, that this occurred during the election period, which resulted in Abbott being magically levitated onto the public stage as Prime Minister.
 Mr Hockey who was hysterically alarmed by our enormous national debt never raised the spectre of these funds vanishing from the public purse.
 Perhaps he was befuddled by the mind manipulating force that emanated from a Sith Lord.

 Apple booked $8B in revenue in Australia yet paid us only $85M.
 Something must have gone drastically wrong with their profit redirection to be paying as much as 1%.
-I am sure they have fixed the trapdoor now, so everything vanishes down it cleanly.
+I am sure they have fixed the trap-door now, so everything vanishes down it cleanly.
 Certainly no longer leaving any caught sliver of clothing that the tax-man can scavenge.

 These corporate raiders have made use of the resources of our country.
 They pay for our labour (but not the development of it), transport (but not what it moves on), ports (but not their construction), power & rent (but not the infrastructure that supports it).
 Every other small business in Australia pays for this as well, because the rest of us pay taxes!
 Taxes paid by their customers, employees, and even the staff that clean their offices.
 Individually any of these often pay more tax then have these companies.
 They are allowed to exploit our country by taking money (and sometimes resources, technology and/or minerals) out of the country.
 They deplete the wealth of this country for their profit but don’t pay the cost.
 It is no wonder we have a net foreign debt of 1 Trillion dollars with all that draining from the country.